lrotermund/blog/content/posts/cybersecurity-introduction-and-the-mitre-att&ck-framework/index.md

 command="Original"
 lazy="true" >}}

-The bottom of the pyramid is hashes, because its pretty trivial for hackers to modify hashes we rely on.
-Also, we cannot know all possible hashes to be prepared against wrong ones.
+The bottom of the pyramid is hashes, because it is quite trivial for hackers to change the hashes we rely on.
+Also, we cannot know all possible hashes to guard against false ones.

-The next layer is the IP address, because its easy for hackers to fake, modify and change their IP address.
-So its not a recommended protection.
+The next level is the IP address, because it is easy for hackers to forge, modify and change their IP address.
+So it is not a recommended protection.

-Domain names on layer four is still simple.
-Its often easy for hackers to buy a equal looking domain to prepare their attacks, e.g. instead of **lukasrotermund.de** they just buy **iukasrotermund.de**.
-Depending on the font and the zoom its hard to see a difference.
+Domain names at layer four are still simple.
+Its often easy for hackers to buy a similar looking domain to prepare their attacks, e.g. instead of **lukasrotermund.de** they just buy **iukasrotermund.de**.
+Depending on the font and zoom, it is hard to tell the difference.

-Its getting harder for hacker from layer three.
+It gets harder for hackers on layer three.
 Now they have to manipulate our network or host artefacts.
-They have to hide their paths in our network where they can easy leave evidence in logs.
-But for specialised hacker groups its easy but annoying to work here.
+They have to hide their paths in our network, where they can easily leave evidence in logs.
+But for specialised hacker groups, this is easy, but tedious.

-In layer five they have to manipulate and or exchange the tools our company is using.
-That is challenging even for skilled hackers, but with enough time and experience not impossible.
+At layer five, they need to manipulate and/or replace the tools our company uses.
+This is a challenge even for skilled hackers, but not impossible with enough time and experience.

-The last layer is the toughest.
-The abbreviation TTPs stands for "Tactics, Techniques & Procedures".
-Within this stage, the hackers are trying to change and hack our company internal processes.
-Everything they do here, starting from attacks like spear fishing, where they could read the email traffic of the HR department for example and therefore know secret internals of employees like urgent wishes for vacation.
-Now they could use that against the employees in the name of HR to escalate their privileges.
+The last layer is the hardest.
+The acronym TTPs stands for Tactics, Techniques & Procedures.
+At this stage, the hackers try to change and hack our internal processes.
+Everything they do here, starting with attacks like spear fishing, where they could read the email traffic of the HR department, for example, and therefore know secret internal things about employees, like urgent requests for vacation.
+Now they could use that against employees in the name of HR to escalate their privileges.
 They could also have the goal of persistence (keeping a foot in the door) and very often to exfiltrate data.

-The biggest benefit of the defenders is here, that the barriers are higher then in all the other layers.
-When something doesn't work as expected, the hackers have a higher risk to get caught and cancel there operation quickly to train executing hackers again, or to search for other attack vectors.
+The biggest advantage of the defenders here is that the barriers are higher than in any of the other layers.
+If something doesn't work as expected, the adversaries have a higher risk of being caught and will quickly abort the operation to train new hackers or look for other attack vectors.

-And that's where the second part of the post gets important, the MITRE ATT&CK framework.the in all the other layers.
-When something doesn't work as expected, the hackers have a higher risk to get caught and cancel there operation quickly to train executing hackers again, or to search for other attack vectors.

-And that's where the second part of the post gets important, the MITRE ATT&CK framework.
+And that's where the second part of the post comes in, the MITRE ATT&CK framework.

 ## The MITRE ATT&CK framework

 The word MITRE has two parts, MIT and RE.
 MIT is the Massachusetts Institute of Technology and RE means Research Establishment.
-The MIT has is background in the US military, but not so the MITRE.
-Its a non-profit organisation working for and with their community and with the US government.
+The MIT has its background in the US military, but not so the MITRE.
+It is a non-profit organisation that works for and with its community and with the US government.

-And this organisation provides the ATT&CK framework which targets exactly the TTPs from the previous section.
-Its means Adversarial Tactics, Techniques and Common Knowledge and it is a publicly available, global tool that helps security experts and companies to prepare and protect themself better against this kind of attack vectors.
+And this organisation provides the ATT&CK framework, which is aimed precisely at the TTPs from the previous section.
+It stands for Adversarial Tactics, Techniques and Common Knowledge and it is a publicly available, global tool to help security professionals and companies better prepare and protect themselves against these types of attack vectors.

-The framework provides a big matrix with the hacker's tactics as headers and the techniques of the tactics as columns.
-Every technique occurs only once under one tactic and the tactics are sorted by the attack phase, starting with the reconnaissance and ending with the exfiltration and the impact.
+The framework provides a large matrix with the hacker tactics as headers and the techniques of the tactics as columns.
+Tactics are sorted by attack phase, starting with reconnaissance and ending with exfiltration and impact.

 {{< _figureCupper
 img="mitre-att-and-ck-matrix.webp"